JimmyDansbo/VTUIlib/README.md

 When the library is loaded and VTUILIB is pointing to the memory address where the library starts (load address + 2 if loaded by assembler, otherwise just load address) it needs to be initalized by calling the initialization subroutine at VTUILIB address.
 All functions of the library are called by reference to the base VTUILIB address.

+The cc65 wrapper includes a function to load the library to any memory address.
+Remember to call the initialize function after the library has been loaded.

 ## Including

 Include files are provided for the ACME and the CA65 assemblers.
 Obviously it is not necessary to to load the library separately if it is included.
 The include files takes care of loading and initializing the library and providing function and macro names.